kimpro82/MOOCoke/README.md

 | | | 3 | Data Analytics In Product Development and Production | | | |
 | | | 4 | Marketing and Sales Data Decision Making | | | |
 | | | 5 | Data Analytics Applications Fice and Economics | | | |

+\* Take 3 of the 4 courses listed to earn your certificate.

 ## [Coursera / Professional Certificate](#list)